openpnp/openpnp/DetectRectlinearSymmetry.md

 ## Using with Symmetric Parts

-For symmetric parts, this should be all that is needed.
+For symmetric parts, assigning the pipeline should be all that is needed.
 The part detection should just work!

-This is sort of a "bold promise 😁", please report any problem to the [OpenPnP discussion group](http://groups.google.com/group/openpnp).
+OK, I know, this is a "bold promise 😁", please report any problem to the [OpenPnP discussion group](http://groups.google.com/group/openpnp).

 ## Using with Asymmetric Parts